pulyaevskiy/test-coverage/README.md

 Codecov command-line tool, so no extra step is needed.

 This library was not tested with coveralls yet.

+## Known limitations

+* This library was created to run Dart VM tests.
+It has not been tested and likely won't work for Dart code targeting web platform (compiled to JavaScript).
+There is no need to use this tool for Flutter as it allows collecting coverage information with `flutter test --coverage`.

 ## How it works